-Love Keeps Saving The Day is a cabaret mounted at The Junction on April 17 and 24, 2019 in Vancouver, BC.
-On this page you can listen to music from the show in their original recordings.
-You can also read a little about the show and check out the people involved.
-Thank you for your interest; enjoy!
+Love Keeps Saving The Day was a cabaret mounted at The Junction on April 17 and 24, 2019 in Vancouver, BC.
+On this page you can read about the show and check out the people involved.
+At the very bottom is a link to a playlist of music from the show.
+Thank you for your interest, enjoy!

 Costumes: Travis Clifford, Mariah Vanderzee, Briana Rayner, Dave Mackenzie Deveau.